 Australia is home to a large number of caravan parks.
 However, if you’re travelling with your dog, unfortunately not all caravan parks accept pets.
-Find out how to find pet-friendly caravan parks in Australia, plus the typical rules and regulations for staying at a caravan park with your pet.
+Find out how to find pet-friendly caravan parks when travelling with a pet in Australia, plus the typical rules and regulations for staying at a caravan park with your pet.

 How Many Caravan Parks Allow Pets?

 It’s hard to count the number of caravan parks in Australia that allow pet.
-Typically, around half of caravan parks allow pets, but this is higher in some areas as well as lower in certain circumstances.
+After spending much of 2021 travelling around Australia with my dog, I’d estimate that around 75% of caravan parks allow pets, although it varies between regions, plus is lower in certain circumstances.

 This is because not all caravan parks are pet-friendly in the same way.
 While some caravan parks permit pets year round, a large number of caravan parks, particularly in coastal areas, don’t allow pets during the peak Christmas and Easter periods.